booz-allen-guild/MagicMirror/README.md

 This step will take about 10-15 minutes, so be patient while it runs.
 It downloads and installs all the necessary dependencies and programs.

+It will prompt if you want to use PM2 for auto booting.
+I suggest saying no, and setting up PM2 after all your customization is done.

 ### Start it up

 After installation, you can launch the MagicMirror by moving into the MagicMirror folder, and running the npm start command